- What is a Spouse Visa?

 - Not providing a housing report

-- Not providing evidence that you meet the financial requirements for this category
+- Not providing evidence that you meet the UK Spouse Visa financial requirement

 - Not providing evidence that you meet the English requirements for this category

-If you have a Partner Visa refused by the UKVI you may be able to appeal the decision.
-This applies if you have grounds.
+If you have a UK Partner Visa refused by the UKVI you may be able to appeal the decision.
+This applies if you have grounds for appeal.
 If you do not have grounds for appeal you will need to make a fresh application.

 You can lodge an appeal if you feel a decision was genuinely unfair, or if your Spouse Visa was denied because your caseworker made a mistake on your application.